Anonymous-4128/ProMISE/README.md

 ## [Pesudo Codes for ProMISE](https://github.com/Anonymous-4128/ProMISE/tree/main/pseudo-code)

 ## Future Update
-We are collecting and integrating all state-of-the-art skeleton-based models including person re-ID and action recognition models.
+We are collecting and integrating all state-of-the-art skeleton-based models.
 A model zoo with user-friendly APIs will be released for researchers to seamlessly apply ProMISE and other skeleton semantics learning (SSL) tasks for evaluation.

 ## License